 “It’s very difficult to design something for someone if you have no empathy.” – Stewart Butterfield

 Additionally, IBM is gearing up to become the world’s largest design company.
-As part of their boot camps, employees are learning how to apply empathy to connect better with colleagues and clients.
+As part of their boot camps, employees learn how to apply empathy to connect better with colleagues and clients.
 They’re learning how to tap into their customers’ and colleagues’ feelings and need to come up with better solutions.

 “The need for empathy towards the buyer is huge.
 It’s a differentiator…” -Doug Brown, former CMO, IBM Systems